2014 (8) TMI 807 - ITAT MUMBAI

 DCIT 25(3), 308, C-11, Mumbai Versus Shri Rajeev G. Kalathil

-Non-genuine purchases – Documentary evidences ignored – Supplier declared as hawala dealer – Held that:- AO had made the addition as one of the suppliers was declared a hawala dealer by the VAT Department - it was a good starting point for making fur ......
+Non-genuine purchases Documentary evidences ignored Supplier declared as hawala dealer Held that - AO had made the addition as one of the suppliers was declared a hawala dealer by the VAT Department - it was a good starting point for making further i.....

 2014 (9) TMI 520 - ANDHRA PRADESH HIGH COURT

 M/s.
 D. Ramakotaiah & Co.
 Versus Assistant commissioner of Income Tax

 TDS Credit - treatment of TDS as income - relevant assessment year - Whether the Tribunal is right in holding that the assessee is not entitled to the credit of tax deducted at source on the amounts paid on sub- contract works Held that - At the time.....

 2015 (3) TMI 221 - ITAT MUMBAI

 LSG Sky Chef (India) (P.) Ltd. Versus Deputy Commissioner of Income-tax